anmaped/rmtld3synth/readme.md

 ```

 Ensure also that libz3 is properly installed at the current environment.
-If the libz3 is not found then use the copy command to copy the `z3/build/libz3.dll.a` library to the `/lib` or `/home/current-user/.opam/compiler-version/lib` directories.
+If the libz3 is not found then use the copy command to copy the `z3/build/libz3.dll.a` library to the `/lib` or `/home/current-user/.opam/compiler-version/lib` directory.

 #### Instructions to compile rtmlib